 How to improve your maintenance operation with SMCP

 Being behind on your maintenance can drag down the facility’s production schedule and its budget along with it.
 SMCP acts as a guide, steering you clear of these risks, helping you use resources more efficiently, and leading you to a long-term solution for overdue maintenance.
+Below are three key steps to take to improve your maintenance operation with SMCP:

 Every time a maintenance task is delayed, you’re placing a bet that the asset won’t break down in the meantime.
-This wager gets riskier as PM become more critical.
+This wager gets riskier as PM becomes more critical.
 You’re going to lose a lot of these bets if you’re not paying attention.

-Target the root cause of backlog
+1. Targeting the root cause of the backlog

 Tracking SMCP can help you determine why a particular task is constantly behind schedule so you can deal with the root cause.
 You may already know that a certain job is always overdue, but you might not know what sort of risk this is posing to your operation.
 By measuring SMCP, you can see which chronically late task is most critical.
 You can then investigate why.
 For example, you may find that a PM is always overdue because the necessary parts are never on hand.
 You can take steps to rectify this problem, like reassessing inventory purchasing processes.

 Every time a maintenance task is delayed, you’re placing a bet that the asset won’t break down in the meantime.
-This wager gets riskier as PM become more critical.
+This wager gets riskier as PM becomes more critical.
 You’re going to lose a lot of these bets if you’re not paying attention.
 Calculating SMCP helps you make smarter decisions instead of gambling with asset health.
 It highlights which overdue tasks are too risky to let slide anymore so you can address them immediately.
 For example, prioritizing the task ahead of others or putting more than one technician onto a job.

-Improve health and safety
+3. Improving your health and safety process

 There are all sorts of reasons that maintenance backlog can cause health and safety issues at your facility.
 Rushing from one job to another can mean forgetting key steps, which can be dangerous.
 Going past a deadline can also clash with compliance guidelines.
 SMCP allows you to prioritize the most important jobs so you can allocate proper time and resources to work.
 This helps cut down on hurried maintenance.
 It also keeps urgent health and safety tasks on the radar, so they don’t fall through the cracks and lead to failed audits or production issues.